 Christmas holidays provide a further opportunity for some strategic holiday planning.

 This year, Christmas Day and Boxing Day fall on a Saturday and Sunday respectively, meaning that the two bank holidays jump to the following Monday and Tuesday.
 With New Year’s Day also falling on a weekend, Monday 3 January 2022 is also a bank holiday.

 For those fortunate enough to live in Scotland, the bank holiday normally scheduled for the 2 January also falls on a weekend.
 This means that Tuesday 4 January 2022 becomes a bank holiday too!

 So, booking time off between Wednesday 29 Friday 31 December will mean that someone can be away from work for a period of 10 (11 in Scotland ) days (including weekends) while using up just three annual leave days.

 At PayFit, we aim to simplify the lives of both employers and employees.

-This is why our app provides both admins and employees with their own admin spaces.
+This is why our app provides both admins and employees with their own portals in the app.

 Admins need only approve or refuse employee holiday once a request is made.
 The leave balance is then automatically updated on the employee space and an employee’s payslip.

 Want to find out more about the ways PayFit can help improve your payroll and HR processes?
-Then why not book a demo with one of our product specialists today?
+Why not book a demo with one of our product specialists today?